cazrot335/Foodwastemanagement/README.md

 NOTE: Please install backend in your local machine , due to some issues in deployment kindly follow steps mentioned below .

+# !!!
+ONLY WORKS ON PC THAT TOO REQUIRE WINDOWS TO RUN NAVBAR ...

 FoodWasteManage Web App